How to Spot Fake Hoverboards & Find the Best Self-Balancing Smart Scooters

 How does it look?

 You can also tell if the hoverboard is fake by how it looks.
 Does it look legit?
 If not, you should not buy it.
 If the hoverboard is too light or the plastic feels easily breakable, it is probably fake.
+In addition, you can also spot a fake hoverboard by checking how it weighs.
+Usually the hoverboard weight should be heavier because of the high-quality components, including the gyroscope and batteries.

 An authentic hoverboard should sport a premium look.
 You will know when you touch and feel every inch.
 Some are not even flashy at all.
 So, if there is something off about how the hoverboard looks, you should not buy it no matter how affordable it is.